rdkcentral/tasecureapi/docs/rfcs/accepted/0006-hardening-against-toctou/README.md

 should be sanitized, but special concern is to make sure there is no possibilities for the value to change between the sanitization and the use of the value.
 Even a very short window can present opportunities and be abused.
-In general it is preferable to cache (create a copy of) all structures and parameters coming from outside of the code.
+In general it is preferable to cache (create a copy of) all structures and parameters coming from outside of the `tasecureapi` code.
 Abuse of TOCTOU attacks can lead to serious security vulnerabilities directly or indirectly leading to data compromise or arbitrary data execution in the worse cases.